-A: There is a time limit of five years from completion of a Ph.D. for the PDF Postdoctoral Fellowship for Basic Scientists and a limit of five years from completion of residency for the PDF Postdoctoral Fellowship for Neurologists.
+A. There is a time limit of five years from completion of a Ph.D. for the PDF Postdoctoral Fellowship for Basic Scientists and a limit of three years from completion of residency or final training for the PDF Postdoctoral Fellowship for Neurologists.

 Q. I am interested in taking a year off between my undergraduate studies and medical school to work in research.
-Is at all possible to apply the summer fellowship funding to research that will be performed in the fall of 2010?
+Is it at all possible to apply for the summer fellowship funding to research that will be performed in the fall of the following year?

-A. No. Only students currently enrolled full-time in an academic instituion are eligible for PDF Summer Fellowships.
+A. No. Only students currently enrolled full-time in an academic institution are eligible for PDF Summer Fellowships.

 Q. I am interested in applying for one of the Postdoctoral Fellowships for Basic Scientists.
 I have been on maternity leave during my post-doc period and therefore more than 5 years have passed since I received my Ph.D.
 Am I still eligible to apply?

 A. In general no. PDF has a policy of supporting postdoctoral researchers who are within five years of receiving their Ph.D.
 However, if you have exceeded this time period, e.g., due to maternity leave, an exception may be considered on a case-by-case basis.
-Please contact PDF Grants (firstname.lastname@example.org) before applying.
-If an exception is permitted, please make sure that you clearly state the reason for exceeding the five year time line in your application.
+Please contact PDF at firstname.lastname@example.org before applying.
+If an exception is permitted, please make sure that you clearly state the reason for exceeding the five year timeline in your application.

 Q. Can I submit my application/proposal via email?